 Bienvenue! !Bienvenido!
 Welcome to French and Spanish.
 There are 128 million people in the world who speak French as their main language, 72 million who live in a country where French is spoken as a language and 110 million people who are or have learnt French – you are one of them.
 There are 33 French-speaking countries.
 Spanish is certainly a popular language to study and is the 4th most spoken language in the world.
 Many universities prefer undergraduates who have studied a language because fewer and fewer students have the skills which learning French and or Spanish gives you – resilience, not being afraid to take chances, good listening skills, a key communicator who is open to learning about new ideas and cultures.
 French and Spanish are also subjects which counts towards the EBACC qualification.

 Every two years, the Modern Foreign Languages department offers a trip to Spain.
-We believe this gives pupils an amazing chance of experiencing another culture.
-The trips are always popular and well thought of by pupils.
+We believe this gives students an amazing chance of experiencing another culture.
+The trips are always popular and well thought of by students.

 Today’s careers market is very different from a few years ago, and certainly with the changes with the EU, a knowledge of a second language will definitely help our young people stand out against their opposition if they have the ability to speak another language.
 Businesses are global and UK business relies on selling abroad and business abroad relies on selling to the UK.
 English alone is not enough – 94% of the world’s population do not speak English as a first language and 75% do not speak English at all.

 The Modern Foreign Languages Department is well-resourced with interactive whiteboards, access to iPads, laptops and good quality interactive resources.
-Pupils are given the chance to use I.T. in lessons, we also encourage pupils to use learning apps to enhance their learning at home.
+Students are given the chance to use I.T. in lessons, we also encourage students to use learning apps to enhance their learning at home.

 Students will follow a Modern Language course that is designed to inspire curiosity and develop communication skills.